-VT-500 BoS CoC prepared for and responded to the influx of needs from people fleeing domestic and sexual violence by working with partners who were receiving federal COVID-19 relief funds to allocate portions of funding to this subpopulation and outreach victim service providers (VSP) about available funds to provide services, housing and supports for longer term housing stability.
-The VT Network Against Domestic and Sexual Violence (VNADSV) was awarded COVID-19 Rapid Resolution Housing Initiative funding to provide one-time/short-term flexible financial assistance to help households exit quickly to safe housing.
+VT-500 BoS CoC prepared for and responded to the influx of needs from people fleeing domestic and sexual violence by working with partners who were receiving federal COVID-19 relief funds to outreach and allocate portions of funding to victim service providers (VSP) for services, housing, and long-term supports.
+The VT Network Against Domestic & Sexual Violence (VNADSV) was awarded ESG-CV Rapid Resolution Housing Initiative funding to provide one-time/short-term flexible financial assistance to help households exit quickly to safe housing.

-Domestic and Sexual violence shelters adapted as needed to provide a safe environment for shelter guests.
+VT-500 BoS CoC domestic & sexual violence shelters adapted as needed to provide a safe environment for shelter guests.
 Shelters were able to reduce the number of guests in shelter as the state offered motel rooms for all households experiencing homelessness.
-Households fleeing domestic or sexual violence that were in need of space to quarantine/isolate were offered a placement by the state designated for households for quarantine and isolation.
-CARES CRF funds were awarded to Vermont Housing Conservation Board to provide capital funding for shelters, to make COVID safety improvements - such as ventilation, walls/separation, etc. Many DV shelters received these funds to make shelter space feel as safe as possible for fleeing households with young children or family members with medical conditions.
-All hotlines remained open during the pandemic and advocacy continued.
-Advocates reported that the complexity of cases and level of violence experienced during this time has been much greater.
+Households fleeing domestic or sexual violence that needed space to quarantine/isolate were offered a state-designated placement to ensure safety.
+CARES CRF was awarded to the VT Housing Conservation Board to provide capital funding for shelters, to make COVID safety improvements - such as ventilation, walls/separation, etc. Many DV shelters received these funds to make shelter space feel as safe as possible for fleeing households with young children or family members with medical conditions.
+All DV/SV hotlines remained open during the pandemic and advocacy support was uninterrupted.
+Advocates reported increased complexity of cases and levels of violence experienced by DV/SV survivors during this time.

-VT-500 BoS CoC voted to dedicate 99 Emergency Housing Vouchers administered by the VT State Housing Authority to domestic/sexual violence victims and survivors to be used to secure independent community based apartments with long-term rental subsidy to help survivors quickly exit unsafe situations they may have remained in during 'stay home, stay safe' lockdown orders.
+After an assessment of DV/SV data, VT-500 BoS CoC voted to dedicate all Emergency Housing Vouchers (99) administered by the VT State Housing Authority to serve persons fleeing domestic/sexual violence and EHV Service Fees contracted with VNADSV for local VSP to support DV/SV survivors quickly exit homelessness & unsafe situations they may have remained in during 'stay home, stay safe' lockdown orders.